willstepp/writings/hunger/hunger-notes.md

    instead.
 He tells his mother he watered it and she says, 'Aren't you happy to have honored your father's memory?'
 But that night his view of the stars so bright in the heavens were obscured by his tears.
-*) In the night there comes a powerful storm and lightning strikes the storage building and burns it to the ground.
+*) There comes a blight on the crops and destroys even some of the stores.
    There is a growing panic because the entire village relies on those stores to make it through the winter.
 There is not enough.
 The prices of the existing corn rose and rose until only the wealthiest could afford them.
 The boy returns to his mother to give her the bad news.
 She cries.

-   Summer

 *) There is a gathering around the tree the following morning.
 All the able men of the village will report for hunting duties.
 The women must gather and fish.

+Summer

 *) His mother tells him to forget his father's request.
 The boy reports and they go into the valley to hunt buffalo and elk with arrows and by other means.
 He makes a kill alongside his best friend Niko (he was always better than him with